mstksg/inCode/copy/entries/advent-gol.md

 > Using these symmetries could make the code nearly eight times as fast.I was
 > wondering if anyone tried that.

-What *u/cetttbycettt* saw is what you can see now in the element above: it's all of the *light yellow* highlighted squares when you mouse-over.
+What *u/cetttbycettt* saw is what you can see now in the demo above: it's all of the *light yellow* highlighted squares when you mouse-over.
 In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of symmetry: z=w and w=z, the diagonal